Mortgage alternatives for home buyers who can’t get financing

 What is seller financing?

-You make regular monthly mortgage payments to the seller until you can refinance the property, pay off the loan or sell the home.
+Instead, you make regular monthly mortgage payments to the seller until you can refinance the property, pay off the loan, or sell the home.

 - Order and pay for a home inspection